Balboa Vet Hospital: The Caring Pet Hospital

 Through genuine commitment, quality education, and care we will create satisfied clients who are happy with their pet’s health care and will actively refer others to our practice.

-If you live in San Diego or the surrounding area in CA, then you have picked the perfect site to find a veterinarian.
-Dr. Juan Pablo Romero is a licensed veterinarian, treating all types of pets and animals.
+If you live in San Diego or the surrounding area in CA, then you have picked the perfect site to find a veterinarian. treating all types of pets and animals.
 Your pet’s health and well being is very important to us and we will take every step to give your pet the best possible care.

 Balboa Vet Hospital is a full service animal hospital and will take both emergency cases as well as less urgent medical, surgical, and dental issues.
-Dr. Juan Pablo Romero is experienced in all types of conditions and treatments.
+All of our veterinarians are experienced in all types of conditions and treatments.
 Beyond first rate pet care, we make our animal clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her own San Diego veterinarian.

 The veterinary team at our Balboa animal hospital in San Diego offers comprehensive small animal surgical care.